 Tuning in to Teens™ aims to prevent problems developing and enhance emotional and behavioural functioning.

-Youth Services staff facilitate two Tuning in to Teens Groups every term.
+Youth services staff facilitate a number of programs throughout the year.
 If you would like to register your interest to the program please complete the below form and one of our friendly facilitators will be in contact with you with availability of upcoming programs.
 In order to be eligible for the program, you must live-work-study or recreate in Wyndham.

 If you have further questions about the program you can either call the Youth Resource Centre on (03) 8734 1355 or email tuningintoteens@wyndham.vic.gov.au.